JZ2803/api-webserver/README.md

     ```
     With the help of a marshmallow schema, the JSON data is loaded from the request body.
 A new `Plant` object is created with this information.
 The newly created `Plant` object is then added to the database session and then committed, which saves the changes to the database.
 A JSON response is returned, containing details of the newly created `Plant` record.

 ## R6.
 Design an entity relationship diagram (ERD) for this app’s database, and explain how the relations between the diagrammed models will aid the database design.
-This should focus on the database design BEFORE coding has begun, e.g. during the project planning or design phase.
+This should focus on the database design BEFORE coding has begun, e.g. during the project planning or design phase. <a id="r6"></a>

 ![Play daycare ERD](/docs/plant-daycare-ERD.png)